Blindeman/WP-Starter-Theme/NOTES.md

 * Removed <meta name="theme-color" content="#fafafa"> from the head section.

 ## CSS
-* Moved the styles I wanted to keep from main.css to style.css, mainly: selection (bc i like it so much), styles for screen readers, browserupgrade alert and clearfix
+* Moved the styles I wanted to keep from main.css to style.css, mainly: selection (bc i like it so much), styles for screen readers, browserupgrade alert, clearfix and print styles.
 * Moved styles from normalize.css to style.css
-* Removed most of the comments in the stylesheets.
+* Removed comments from the stylesheets.
 I like them for reading and learning but I find they distract me from the styles when I'm trying to develop a site.
-The linkies to the originals are at the top of style.css
+The linkies to the originals are at the top of style.css in case you want to read more

+## Translating this theme
+* Functions used (You might need them for poedit): esc_html__()
+* Text Domain 'beachfire' should have been replaced with whatever your slug is